liqd/adhocracy3/docs/source/Code_Review_Process.rst

 - Personalized branches (``YYYY-MM-DEV-[-a-z]+``)
   Developers create personalized branches in order to work on tasks.
   Personalized branches may be based anywhere.
-It is not allowed to ``push --force`` a personalized branch.
+It is NOT allowed to ``push --force`` a personalized branch.

 - Volatile branches (``YYYY-MM-_DEV-[-a-z]+``)